Using skrebate

 TuRF Wrapper for Larger Feature Set

 TURF advances the feature selection process from a single round to a multi-round process, and can be used in conjunction with any of the Relief-based algorithms.
 TURF begins with all of the features in the first round, scores them using one of the Relief-based algorithms, then eliminates a portion of them that have the worst scores.
 With this reduced feature set, TURF again scores the remaining features and eliminates a portion of the worst-scoring features.
 This process is repeated until a predefined number of features remain or some maximum number of iterations have completed.
-Presently, there are two ways to run the 'TuRF' iterative feature selection wrapper around any of the given core Relief-based algorithm in scikit-rebate.
+Presently, there are two ways to run the 'TuRF' iterative feature selection wrapper around any of the given core Relief-based algorithms in scikit-rebate.
 First, there is a custom TuRF implementation, hard coded into scikit-rebate designed to operate in the same way as specified in the original TuRF paper.
 The second, uses the Recursive Feature Elimination, as implemented in scikit-learn.
 These approaches are similar but not equivalent.
-We recommend using built in scikit-rebate TuRF.
+We recommend using built-in scikit-rebate TuRF.
 Examples for running TuRF using either approach are given below.

 TuRF implemented in scikit-rebate